eli64s/readme-ai/README.md

       <h3>📍 Overview & Features</h3>
       <ul>
         <li>Generated using detailed prompts that are embedded with your repository metadata.</li>
+        <li>The Overview sections describes your project's use case and application.</li>
+        <li>The Features section highlights attributes of your codebase, formatted in a Markdown table.</li>
         <li>Working on fine-tuning the prompts to improve the accuracy and relevance to your project.</li>
       </ul>
     </td>